ayvaak/finalgradebot/README.md

 Simple discord bot, developed by birds_arent_real#0977.
 For all your final grade calculator needs.

 # About (#finalgradehelp output)
 Hi, welcome to FinalGradeBot!
-What can I do for you?
+What can it do for you?

 #scoreneeded will calculate what you need on a final for your desired overall grade.